 Passengers: 2 Adults

 Arrive into Cape Town Airport.
-Collect your luggage and enter the Arrivals Hall.
-Make your way to the Bidvest Car Rental office.
+Collect your luggage and make your way to the Europcar Rental office.
 Complete the necessary paperwork - you will need to present your driving licence, passport and credit card.
 The keys to your hire car will then be handed over to you.

-Drive to Floreal House, situated in the exclusive surburb of Oranjezicht and nestled at the foot of Table Mountain.
-Cape Town is consistently voted amongst the top cities in the world to visit so it is no surprise therefore that this wonderful city is one of the highlights of a holiday to South Africa.
+Drive to Kensington Place, situated in the exclusive suburb of Higoovale and nestled at the foot of Table Mountain.
+Cape Town is consistently voted amongst the top cities in the world to visit so it is no surprise that this wonderful city is one of the highlights of a holiday to South Africa.

 The Cape Winelands

-Allow about 4 hours to drive the Route 62 to Oudtshoorn, offering the scenic alternative to the N2 highway.
-The ever changing colours of the majestic mountains, scenic passes, rivers, vineyards and orchards will offer you an unforgettable drive.
+Allow about 4 hours to drive the Route 62 to Oudtshoorn, which offers the scenic alternative to the N2 highway.
+The ever changing colours of the majestic mountains, scenic passes, rivers, vineyards and orchards will give you an unforgettable drive.
 Oudshoorn itself is famous for its meerkat adventures and its Ostrich Show Farms, as well as the impressive Cango Caves, which are only 30 km from Oudshoorn.
 The caves are illuminated to show some of the biggest stalagmite formations in the world.